RobMcZag/SPYTM-data-collector/src/test/resources/db/migration/README.md

-# Resource folder for TEST SQL based Flyway migrations
+# TEST -SQL based- Flyway migrations

 **This folder is for _SQL Flyway DB migrations_ to be applied only in tests**.